zitoa/Emacs_guide/README.md

 Emacs is well known as the "keyboard-based" text editor.
 Although learning Emacs can be boring and painful at beginning, I think it is really worth, and efforts will be well paid back.
 Working with Emacs improves performance and efficiency.
 Commands in Emacs are controlled by the 'Ctrl' and the 'META' keys.
 GNU Emacs for Microsoft and Linux by default make the 'Alt' key do be the 'META' key.
 On the Mac OS X, it's either ⌥ option or ⌘ command, depending on the emacs distribution.
 The 'Esc' key can also be used to invoke the 'META' key.
 Whilst the 'Ctrl' is often (but now always) held down while putting another character, the 'META' key does not need to be held down.
 When talking about Emacs commands, C- refers to 'Ctrl', M- to 'META', and ESC to the 'Esc' key.
 Thus:

 1) C-'chr' means hold down the 'Ctrl' key while typing the character 'chr' (e.g: C-s: hold down the 'Ctrl' key and type s).
+2) C-'chr_1' 'chr_2' means hold down the 'Ctrl' key while typing the character 'chr_1'; release 'Ctrl' and type 'chr_2'.
-2) M-'chr' means hold down the 'META' key while typing the character 'chr' (e.g: M-x: hold down the 'META' key and type x).
+3) M-'chr' means hold down the 'META' key while typing the character 'chr' (e.g: M-x: hold down the 'META' key and type x).

 Below, I list the most used Emacs commands:

-C-x C-f   find file, open a given file or create a file
+C-x C-f   find, open, or create a file
 C-x C-s   save file
 C-x o     move cursor" to another open buffer
 C-x C-d   list directory